The flavours of the souks

 Vegan food in Morocco

 Veganism is not (yet) a big thing in Morocco.
 Traditional dishes are most often not vegan.
-But having said that, there is an enormous range of flavoursome salads (hot & cold) to be found which are mostly vegan.
-In general people are used to cater for vegetarians, but less so for vegans.
+But having said that, you can find an enormous range of flavoursome salads (hot & cold), which are mostly vegan.
+In general people can cater for vegetarians, but less so for vegans.

-Even though a dish might look vegetarian or vegan, often animal stock and smen or butter are used.
+A dish might look vegetarian or vegan, often animal stock, smen or butter has been used.